 Our secret weapon, hatched up by some think tank turkeys on our own continent far away from the fighting, was a fleet of steam-powered jackalopes that were designed to hop toward the opposition’s line and explode into flesh-liquefying shards of shrapnel before the enemy could overcome its surprise at being hopped at by a fleet of steam-powered jackalopes.
 The only trouble was that this secret weapon was still on our far-off continent, and we’d long since been flanked and surrounded by the Kaiser’s forces.
 We were an island in the middle of a “sea of troubles,” as that limey playwright once wrote, and the island was quickly sinking.
 No, the steam-powered jackalopes would never arrive in time to save us — unless our one great hope could succeed.
 The hope’s name, of course, was Begonia Escargot.

-Begonia Escargot was our side’s best aviatrix with unpluckable nerves and eyes that could spot a poodle on the ground from 5,000 feet above (and woe to the poodle, as Begonia Escargot wasn’t particularly fond of poodles).
+Begonia Escargot was our side’s best aviatrix with unpluckable nerves and eyes that could spot a poodle on the ground from five-thousand feet above (and woe to the poodle, as Begonia Escargot wasn’t particularly fond of poodles).
 Her signature biplane was painted a rich purple, and the tally of foes she’d defeated in the fiery firmament almost completely covered both sides of the aircraft.
 But did such high numbers confirm an immortality blessed upon her by unseen forces, or did they signify that maybe she’d used up her good luck and flew against impossible odds that safe landings could continue for much longer?

 Even the top brass who cooked up the scheme to send her on this mission believed that they might very well be sacrificing their queen to save a few pawns, but the desperate truth was that the whole game would be over soon enough if such a risk were left untaken.
 If the winner of this conflict would soon be dictating the terms of the other side’s surrender, we damned well had to do everything in our power to leverage an unlikely victory.
 What better gambit to either wrap it up or wreck our chances completely than sending Begonia Escargot, the famous valkyrie, to choose who would be dying that day as a safe delivery of the steam-powered jackalopes to us on the front lines was attempted.